PHSI-supplements/labs/lab-templates/IntegerLab/doc/01-getting-started.md

 Do not edit *alu.h*.

-This header file contains two type definitions:
+This header file contains three type definitions:

 - `one_bit_adder_t` is a structure to hold the 1-bit inputs (`a`, `b`, `c_in`) and 1-bit outputs (`sum`, `c_out`) of a one-bit full adder.
 - `alu_result_t` is a structure to hold the outputs from an arithmetic logic unit.